 Any writer who gets a byline on an article should be easy to contact, since an email or website address should be listed in the bio at the end of the piece.
-So find out if the author is listed with contact information, then send an email or visit the website to see if your preferred writer is available to work for you in-house.
+So find out if the author is listed with contact information, then send an email or visit the website to see if your preferred writer is available to work for you in-house or try them out as a guest writer.
 You never know when a full-time writer is looking for another job or when a freelance writer is ready to become an in-house writer, so it's worth a shot to contact bloggers whose work you enjoy.

-If you know someone with a website who is not a writer, ask who wrote the website content.
+If you know someone with a website with content you love who is not a writer, ask who wrote their website content.
 If you know of someone who runs a large blog or social media page, surely they've had help from writers along the way.
 Basically, anyone who has had a reason to hire a writer in the past few years should be able to give you a referral, so just ask.
 It's easy - so easy, we'll just do it for you.
-Click here to use our email template
+Click here to use our email template.
+Problem solved.

 What better place to find people in need of work than on job boards?
 More specifically, you should post job ads to journalism job boards since these tend to attract writers looking for work.
 Once you sign up for such boards, you should be able to post the details about your project, as well as what kind of writer you're looking for.
 Luckily, there are a few popular job boards to choose from.